below/FB9224451/README.md

 # Update: Workaround

-Changing `.featureIdentifier` to `.type` results in successful tests on all UIs.
+Changing `.featureIdentifier` to `.type` results in successful tests on all iOS versions.
 There is however no warning that this is necessary if the depoloyment target is not equal to iOS 15.

 Also, to compile on Xcode 12, the code is not particularly elegant: